netgroup-polito/frog4-sdn-do/README_INSTALL.md

 	$ cd ~/onos/tools/dev/mininet
 	$ sudo mn --custom onos.py --controller onos,1 --topo tree,2,2

-After following the procedure, ONOS can be reached through its REST API at the URL: `192.168.123.1:8181/onos/ui` .
+After this procedure, ONOS can be reached through its REST API at the URL: `192.168.123.1:8181/onos/ui` .
 The username is `onos`, the password is `rocks`.

 ### Physical network